hneemann/Digital/README.md

 Logisim is an excellent and proven tool for teaching purposes.
 Unfortunately, Carl Burch discontinued the development of Logisim in 2014.
-But he has made Logisim open source so there are a number of forks to continue the work of Carl Burch:
+He has released it as open source so there are a number of forks to continue his work:

 - [Logisim-Evolution](https://github.com/reds-heig/logisim-evolution) by people of a group of swiss institutes (Haute École Spécialisée Bernoise, Haute École du paysage, d'ingénierie et d'architecture de Genève, and Haute École d'Ingénierie et de Gestion du Canton de Vaud)
 - [Logisim](https://github.com/lawrancej/logisim) by Joseph Lawrance